axonivy-market/market/market/demos/excel-connector/README.md

-# Excel Connector Demo
+# Excel Connector
-Axon Ivy's Excel Connector Demo nicely showcases how easily you can import and export data records.
-The solution illustrates how:
+Axon Ivy's **Excel Connector** helps you to accelerate process automation initiatives by reading and writing Excel files in your process.
+This connector allows to:

-- to import a local Excel sheet and convert it into an Ivy Recordset
+- import a local Excel file and convert it into an Ivy Recordset
-- an imported Recordset can be extended using an Ivy Process
-- the resulting Ivy Recordset can be exported as an Excel Sheet
+- export Ivy Recordsets as an Excel file

 ## Demo